 Executive DirectorSue earned a JD and MBA from the University of Chicago and practiced law at Sidley and Austin until giving it up to be home with her three children, one of whom is on the autism spectrum.
 Sue has spent years tutoring children with learning disabilities, has served on the Board of the Edmund Burke School, and has taken a leadership role in development efforts at several independent schools in DC and Montgomery County.
 Sue brings to xMinds her experience with non-profit governance, fund-raising, inclusive education, and her interest in promoting understanding and acceptance of neurodiversity.

 Board MemberKate worked in the Interior Design field for many years before the diagnosis of her eldest child with ASD.
 She focused her attention on specialists and therapies for her son, and was gladdened to find xMinds to provide her with support and community.
 She currently serves as the Family Outreach Chair, and hopes that more families in Montgomery County can find community with xMinds.
 In addition to her work with xMinds, Kate works as a Design Consultant on residential projects and teaches art classes.

 Board MemberCarolina believes in parent involvement and collaboration between home and school to ensure the success of every child.
 In 2017, Carolina completed the Parents' Place of Maryland's LEADers program, a training series that provides parents with the information they need to be informed and active in special education advocacy at the state and local levels.
 Carolina currently works full-time with a nonprofit organization dedicated to supporting individuals with developmental and intellectual disabilities.

 Board MemberMaria is an attorney with a JD from the Catholic University of America.
 She also earned her MSEd from the University of Pennsylvania specializing in Intercultural Communications.
 After her daughter was diagnosed with autism, Maria began researching best practices in teaching nonspeakers to communicate.
-She also provides legal representation pro bono to students with disabilities in the District of Columbia and has become involved in seeking best practices in educating children who are non- or minimally verbal.
+She also provides legal representation pro bono to students with disabilities in the District of Columbia and Maryland.
+Maria is the Chair of the Nonspeaking Autistic Students Committee at xMinds.